himanshu0072/Real-time-Action-Detection-using-YOWO/README.md

-# Real Time Action Detection Web App
+# Real Time Action Detection Web App using YOWO Algorithm
 <p>This a repo for a real time action detection system.
-Through this web app anyone can detect what's happening at real time.The can detect through uploading video file or directly through Camera Also.</p>
+Through this web app anyone can detect what's happening at real time.The can detect through uploading video file or directly through Camera Also.
+This project uses YOWO Algorithm which the best algorithm till now because it is Fast & Accurate.</p>
-check once👉<a href="https://www.linkedin.com/in/himanshu-prajapati-331586207/" target="_blanck">www.realtimeactiondetection.com</a>
+Check the Web App Live 👉 <a href="https://www.linkedin.com/in/himanshu-prajapati-331586207/" target="_blanck">www.realtimeactiondetection.com</a>

 #### See Example :-
 <div>